 2015 Chef One New York City Dumpling Festival

-So, in light of our dumpling love, we are absolutely delighted to have a place to properly celebrate the first National Dumpling Day, which is quickly approaching on Saturday, September 26, 2015.
+So, in light of our dumpling love, we were absolutely delighted to properly celebrate the first National Dumpling Day on Saturday, September 26, 2015.

-The 2015 Chef One New York City Dumpling Festival will be celebrating dumplings from cultures all over the world.
-In addition to Chinese dumplings, the festival will be serving dumplings from countries like Italy, Poland and Korea.
+The 2015 Chef One New York City Dumpling Festival celebrated dumplings from cultures all over the world.
+In addition to Chinese dumplings, the festival served dumplings from countries like Italy, Poland and Korea.

-Other than the variety of dumplings to taste, the festival highlight promises to be the dumpling eating contest.
-Last year, the winner, Molly Schuyler, ate over 90 pieces in two minutes!
-There will be other fun activities including cultural performances, a dumpling making class, raffle drawings and much more
+Other than offering a variety of dumplings to taste, the festival featured a dumpling eating contest.
+The previous winner, Molly Schuyler, ate over 90 pieces in two minutes!
+Other fun activities included cultural performances, a dumpling-making class, raffle drawings and much more

-Admission to the 2015 Chef One New York City Dumpling Festival is free.
-Tickets to try four different dumpling tastings are just $20, with all ticket proceeds going to the Food Bank for New York City.
+Admission to the 2015 Chef One New York City Dumpling Festival was free.
+Tickets to try four different dumpling tastings cost just $20 with all ticket proceeds going to the Food Bank for New York City.